CuadrosNicolas/LambdaScript/README.md

 Will print false, since the composant of a(1,2) are not the same.
 You can use the '_' to specify an any value to match everything.

-Post condition are also available, these condition need to be verfied after the matching in order to evaluate the expression.
+Post condition are also available, these condition need to be verified after the matching in order to evaluate the expression.

 ![alt text](Ressources/example_postcond.png "Pattern matching poscondition")